datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@script`
-In Chapter 1, you'll recall we imported the pandas package, which afforded us the functionality to read in and interact with our Excel workbook in Python.
+In Chapter 1, you'll recall we imported the pandas package, which afforded us the functionality to read in and interact with our Excel data in Python.

 ---